makersacademy/chitter-challenge/README.md

 To get started, click Sign Up.

-Enter your name, your preferred handle, password, and email address, following the instructions given.
+Enter your name, your preferred handle, password, and email address, following the instructions provided.

 Click Submit when you are ready: if you have chosen a handle or email address that has already been used, you will get a notification, and the opportunity to try again or return to the homepage.
 On a fresh install, this won't be a problem.